Answers to common questions about fundraising for the STV Children’s Appeal

 - Write to us: STV Children’s Appeal, Pacific Quay, Glasgow, G51 1PQ

-Our aim is to solve any problem to your complete satisfaction, and a member of the STV Children’s Appeal team will try to do this as quickly as possible, or within 5 working days.
-Please note that if the complaint is complex it may take a little longer to resolve.
-If the complaint is of a complex nature we’ll try to keep you regularly updated on its progress.
-If you remain unhappy, you can escalate your complaint to our Board of Trustees.
-If a resolution cannot be reached, the third and final stage would be to contact the Scottish Fundraising Standards Panel.
+Our aim is to solve any problem to your complete satisfaction, and a member of the STV Children’s Appeal team will try to do this as quickly as possible.
+Where we can, we try to resolve complaints within 5 working days.
+Please note that if the complaint is complex, it may take us a little longer.
+In which case we will contact you within the 5 days to give you an update and let you know when we expect to be able to fully respond to your complaint.
+If you remain unhappy, you can escalate your complaint to our Board of Trustees for a further, final view.

 Key information about the STV Children’s Appeal